sergiospagnuolo/fordata/README.md

 * [Wolfram Alfa](http://www.wolframalpha.com/)
 * [Pattrn](http://pattrn.co/) - cool dashboards withs maps
 * [TopoJson](https://github.com/mbostock/topojson) - TopoJSON is an extension of GeoJSON that encodes topology
+* [Unfolding](http://unfoldingmaps.org/) - Unfolding is a library to create interactive maps and geovisualizations in Processing and Java

 ### Data